skaur9/AdvancedR3/README.md

-TODO: Add more to the title of your project here
+Simranjeet Kaur
+Genomics

 # AdvancedR3:

 TODO: Give a brief description of what your project is about